VachanVY/gpt.jax/README.md

 # GPT
-* This repo is mainly for educational purposses, it covers a full training guide to train Language models on large datasets starting from small models and scaling it after doing some experiments on the small models
+* This repo is mainly for educational purposes, it covers a full training guide to train Language models on large datasets starting from small models and scaling it after doing some experiments on the small models

 ## [Tiny Stories Dataset](https://huggingface.co/datasets/roneneldan/TinyStories)